AlexanderJohnston/ThoughtBot/README.md

 Code exists inside for integrating Microsoft CLU as well, but is not currently enabled or used while I focus on Chat GPT.

+# Requirements

+PostSharp is required by default, but you can easily disable it by deleting GlobalAssembly.cs and removing the nuget packages from the `Realization` project.
+I highly recommend just using a PostSharp Trial if you want to experiment with my bot though.
+The logs are helpful.

+PostSharp is not required to use the compiled version of the bot however.
+I will have a compiled version of it up on the Releases page for use by 3/9/2023

 # Setup

 Step 1.
 Create a new Discord Developer application.